How to Help a Soma Addict

 Help for Soma Addicts

-Abuse of the drug is increasingly prevalent and it is found to be more addictive than originally believed.
+Abuse of Soma is increasingly prevalent, and it has been found to be more addictive than was originally believed.
 Treatment approaches frequently include one or more of the following:

 - Medical detoxification.